Unofficial-Extend-Project-Mirror/openfoam-extend-swak4Foam-dev/README.md

 and then send the `bundlefile`.
 This will include **all** commits that are not in the upstream repository and will allow similar inclusion in the upstream as `export`.

-Once you have proven by successfully submitting changesets via `hg export` you can ask for write access to the mercurial repository.

 Only if you got through Mercurial it can be ensured that your contribution is recognized (if you want to stay anonymous send